2012 Burgas bus bombing: Humanitarian relief efforts

 Magen David Adom, Israel's national emergency medical, disaster, ambulance, and blood bank service, sent delegations to Bulgaria to help treat the wounded.
 The first delegation arrived on the night of the attack.
 The next morning, two Israeli Air Force C-130 Hercules aircraft landed in Burgas in order to airlift the Israelis injured in Wednesday's terror attack back to Israel.

-Bulgaria's youngest-ever parliamentarian, Kalina Krumova who is 27 years old, rushed to the hospital in jeans and sandals where the injured were being treated, and stayed there during the entire night alongside the Israeli aid teams.
+Bulgaria's youngest-ever parliamentarian, Kalina Krumova, then 27, rushed to the hospital in jeans and sandals where the injured were being treated, and stayed there during the entire night alongside the Israeli aid teams.
 She assisted in translations for the aid teams and in communicating with the injured, since many of the hospital staff did not speak English.
 Professor Gabi Barbash, head of the Israeli rescue mission, said, "Without her, we would have been deaf and dumb."

 In the afternoon of the day after the attack, a military plane safely returned the 32 Israelis who were wounded to Israel.
 That night, a C-130 that was sent to Sofia returned to Israel with three Israelis who suffered serious injuries during the attack.